 What we do

 Children’s Peace Theatre uses the arts and artistic creativity as critical tools for personal and social transformation.
 Our mandate is to co-create a culture of peace using an arts based, intergenerational and holistic approach that cultivates ecological, social and spiritual resilience with the individual and the community.
-We centre the voices of racialized communities and leverage our power in the arts sector to co-create imaginative solutions for equitable and fair futures for all.
+We centre the voices of BIPoC communities to co-create imaginative solutions for equitable and fair futures for all.

 Children’s Peace Theatre is a catalyst for ideas, discussions and actions that make the arts more central and meaningful to people’s lives, in order to promote healthier young people, more vibrant democracies and equitable societies.
 It is our commitment to provide a space where young people can create and learn from artists and Elders.